Software Alternatives, Accelerators & Startups

 • Personal Use more than one device?

 I tried to deploy remote.it on two of my docker hosts. the pricing plan on the website says personal use is 5 devices.
 The first device was able to register but then there is a banner that says 'anything more than one device requires a commercial plan.
 Am I limited to only one device? if so, please update the website to remove confusion.
-Source: about 1 year ago
+Source: over 1 year ago

 • Is there a "main hub" out there?